oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     statement SHALL exist as machine readable flag in `$.vulnerabilities[*].flags` or as human readable justification in `$.vulnerabilities[*].threats`.
-For the latter one, the `category` value for such a statement MUST be `impact` and the `details` field SHALL contain a description why the vulnerability cannot be exploited.
+For the latter one, the `category` value for such a statement SHALL be `impact` and the `details` field SHALL contain a description why the vulnerability cannot be exploited.